 - g.
 Designate open space corridors within the City's planning area to protect critical areas, protect wildlife habitat, and otherwise provide open space.
 Protect visually- significant tree lines through open space corridors and other means.
 (LU-26) - h.
 9.8 Preserve as much natural vegetation (larger trees and groundcover) as possible on building sites and along streams, roads, and in parking lots.
 Where natural vegetation will be disturbed, commensurate landscaping and tree planting should be provided.
+(LU-33)

-(LU-33) - i.
+- i.
 3.2 Work with Island County and the Washington Department of Natural Resources to ensure that treelines in the Urban Growth Area and Joint Planning Area are protected.
 (OS-23) - j.
 7.6 Maximize the potential of the street system for public use through the use of public rights-of-way, where appropriate, for open space, waterfront access, tree planting, landscaping, pedestrian amenities, recreation space, and view corridors.[OS-25] - 5.
 Land Use Table (Title 18) The current code lists the allowed land uses within each zoning district section.
 The terminology is inconsistent and it's difficult to compare uses between districts.
 A new land use table is proposed that identifies all the land uses for every district in a single location.
-The allowed land uses have been revised for consistency and clarity. - 6.
-Zoning Map Revision The zoning map is proposed to be amended in order to eliminate the Central Business Overlay Zone and rezone the properties that are within the overlay from P-1 to Central Business including city hall, the post office, the firehouse and the visitor center and bathrooms.
+The allowed land uses have been revised for consistency and clarity.
+Retail has been added as a permitted use in the Neighborhood Business District as discussed recently with the city council. - 6.
+Zoning Map Revision The zoning map has been amended in order to eliminate the Central Business Overlay Zone and rezone the properties that are within the overlay from P-1 to Central Business including city hall, the post office, the firehouse and the visitor center and bathrooms.
 The proposed zoning map revision is consistent with the Future Land Use Map in the Comprehensive Plan, which was amended in 2013.